How to Fill a Vape Cartridge: Complete Guide (2026)

 Step 3: Open the Cartridge

-510 thread oil cartridge
+510 thread oil cartridge with mouthpiece unscrewed for filling

 • Unscrew the mouthpiece from the cartridge

-• You’ll see the tank with a center chimney (airflow tube) and the tank walls
+• You’ll see the tank with a center chimney (airflow tube) and the tank walls around it

 Step 4: Fill Slowly and Carefully